Khwaja Saeed Hai

+Early life and education

 He studied at the Aligarh Muslim University, where he honed his skills.
 At Wimbledon he played men's singles, men's doubles and mixed doubles.

+Career

 Apart from playing in the Davis Cup, he captained Pakistan's Davis Cup team 32 times with results that have not been achieved by any other captain from the country.

 When the French Tennis Federation celebrated 100 years of French Championship at Roland Garros stadium, they built a commemorative wall displaying the names of players who had done well during the championship which included the name of Saeed Hai.
 In 1956 he won the Wiltshire County Open Championships on grass at Trowbridge in England against the American player George Ball.

 Saeed Hai was also the founder President of the International club whose head office is in England.
 Membership is only open for Grand Slam and Davis Cup players.

 The International Tennis Federation (ITF) awarded him a gold medal at their annual general meeting held in Lausanne (Switzerland) before 300 delegates from 198 affiliated associations of ITF including Pakistan.

 He was senior vice president of the Pakistan Tennis Federation (PTF) and a sports legend in the country.

+Personal life

+He married model Fawzia Saeed Hai, in the 1960.
+They remained married until her death and had four children together: three daughters and one son.

+Death

 Khawaja Saaed Hai died on 31 March 2021 at the age of 91.